Rustem/textnano/README.md

 Inspired by [lazynlp](https://github.com/chiphuyen/lazynlp) by Chip Huyen.

-textnano is a simplified educational version - a single file that students can read, understand, and modify.

 ## License

 MIT License - Do whatever you want with it!

-## Learn More

-- Read the code - it's only ~200 lines!
-- Modify it for your use case
-- Upgrade to [lazynlp](https://github.com/chiphuyen/lazynlp) for production

 ---

-**Remember**: This is a learning tool.
-It teaches the core concepts of web scraping, text cleaning, and deduplication in a simple, readable way.
-For serious projects, use proper tools like lazynlp, Scrapy, or BeautifulSoup with robust error handling.

 Happy dataset building! 🚀